 When a biopsy or dilatation and curettage is done to take a tissue sample from the uterus, it is then analyzed under a microscope.
 If uterine sarcoma is present, it is classified as low-grade or high-grade.
 If few cancer cells are present, then it is called low-grade.
 If the tissue contains many cancer cells, it is called high-grade.
 High-grade sarcomas are considered more serious as they grow very quickly.

-- Q How do other illnesses affect gynecologic cancers?
+- Q How are gynecologic cancers diagnosed?